My Father Was My Mother's Rapist – But It Has Taken A Lifetime To Get Him Jailed

 Her victory could have a wider impact as it has set a precedent for other rape-conceived people, like her, to be treated as victims by law.
 Yet despite this incredible achievement, her fight is not over.
 Not by a long shot.

 "I’m a social worker, I know how to navigate the system.
-I can say now too that I also know what it is to be traumatized by a system," she says.
+I can say now too that I also know what it is to be traumatised by a system," she says.

 “